treweathers/Hammack_Proof_Solutions/README.md

 $(\subseteq)$ Let $x \in S$.
 Then $x = 12a + 4b = 4(3a + b)$ for some $a, b \in \mathbb{Z}$.
 Since $3a+b$ is an integer, $x \in T$.
 $(\supseteq)$ Let $x \in T$.
 Then $x = 4c$ for some integer $c$.
 We can write $x = 12(0) + 4(c)$.
 Since $0, c \in \mathbb{Z}$, $x \in S$.
 Since both inclusions hold, $S = T$. $\square$

 ---

-**Ready for Chapter 9: Disproof?** This is where we learn how to effectively use counterexamples to tear down false claims.
-Shall I proceed?

-We are entering the "destruction" phase! **Chapter 9: Disproof** is unique because many of these statements are actually **false**.
-To disprove a universal statement, you only need one single **counterexample**.

----